PetLabCo Logo

 6. Medication Side Effects

 Some medications can cause soft stools in dogs as a side effect.
 One example of this would be antibiotics that are used to treat bacterial infections.
-Unfortunately, the “good” bacteria in your furry friend’s intestinal tract can also be killed by the antibiotic, which results in an imbalance of the normal gut flora and often soft dog poop.
+Unfortunately, the “good” bacteria in your furry friend’s intestinal tract can also be killed by the antibiotic, which results in an imbalance of the normal gut flora and often soft stools.

 7. Pancreatic or Liver Problems